 The other annual fund charges also include management and administration charges paid out of any other managed investment scheme that a fund invests into (an 'underlying fund').
-These management and administration charges are paid out of the relevant underlying fund, not a fund of the Forsyth Barr Investment Funds, and are not calculated by us.
+These management and administration

 The annual fund charges that relate to a fund's investment in an underlying fund depend on both the proportion of the fund that is invested in that underlying fund, and the management and administration charges for that underlying fund.
 To estimate these annual fund charges in the PDS: